AnyFetch/developers.anyfetch.com/index.md

 ---
 title: Cluestr API documentation
+subtitle: This describes the resources that make up the Papiel Client API.
 layout: doc
 ---

-This describes the resources that make up the Papiel Client API.
 If you have any problems or requests please contact [support](mailto:support@papiel.fr).

 > First time using a REST API?
-Visit our [getting started](getting-started) page.
+Visit our [getting started](getting-started.html) page.

 > In a hurry?
-Just read [this quick tour](quick-tour) for a fast introduction to Cluestr API.
+Just read [this quick tour](quick-tour.html) for a fast introduction to Cluestr API.

 Cluestr concepts
 ----------------